renyuneyun/Easer/README.en.md

 ### Contributors and Backers

-The development of Easer receives the support and donation from the community.
-Thank you guys.
+The development of Easer receives support and donation from the community.
+Thank you, guys.

 The [Contributor](Contributor.md) document lists this in more detail.